uport-project/veramo-website/docs/react_native_tutorials/react_native_setup_identifiers.md

 yarn add @veramo/core @veramo/did-manager @veramo/kms-local @veramo/did-provider-ethr @veramo/key-manager @veramo/did-resolver @veramo/data-store @veramo/credential-w3c ethr-did-resolver web-did-resolver
 ```

-Close the react native packager, clean the project, and rerun your app.
+Close the React native packager, clean the project, and rerun your app.
 If everything is okay, you should see the default React Native screen as before.

 ## Bootstrap Veramo